ZedObaia/django-pyqt-vscode/README.md

 VScode extension for <a href="https://github.com/ZedObaia/django-pyqt">django-pyqt</a>

-> This is a tool to help you develop desktop applications using Python Qt bindings of your choice for the 'front end' with django ORM for the backend.
+> This is a tool to help you develop desktop applications using Python Qt bindings of your choice for the 'frontend' with django ORM for the backend.

 ## Features